computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 you may find it helpful to first read [Chapter 9 - Scala and mathlib](/lovelace/part_ii/mathlib) to learn how to read (and write) Scala code using the ```mathlib``` library.
 In addition to the default ```mathlib``` library, the simulation code on this page includes supporting code which we explain first.

 ## Supporting code
 Running simulations requires input instances as specified by the theoretical model.
 While we could code input by hand, that is a lot of work.
-The beauty of using computer simulations is that it can do the hard work for us by *automatically* generating input.
+The benefit of using computer simulations is that with some clever coding we can automatically generate input.
 To that end, Formal has written supporting code. {% sidenote 'sn-id-helper' 'Supporting code is often written specifically for a domain.
-For example, [simulating Coherence](/lovelace/part_iii/sim_coherence) uses different support code.' %}
+For example, a simulation of [Coherence](/lovelace/part_ii/coherence) would require different support code.' %}

 For now, it is not important that you know how to write support code.
-However, in order to explore and adapt the code that Formal has provided, being able to *use* support code is recommended.
+However, in order to explore and adapt the code that Formal has provided, being able to use support code is recommended.
 Let's explore some examples.

 The theoretical models for selecting invitees (subset choice) take as input sets of persons and a function that for pairs of persons returns if they like eachother or not.
 The support code helps us generate these parts of the input.